What is the Best China Travel Guide Book 2018?

 - No eBook version available for download.

-On the other hand, if you want a ton of hotel and restaurant options for each and every city, there isn’t quite as much detail as you may desire.
-The details sections are enough to get you by if you’re willing to only choose from a handful of options.What the DK Eyewitness China guide lacks in information is tries to make up for with pictures and beautiful illustrations.
+If you want a ton of hotel and restaurant options for each and every city, there isn’t quite as much detail as you may desire.
+The details sections are enough to get you by if you’re willing to only choose from a handful of options.What the DK Eyewitness China guide lacks in information it tries to make up for with pictures and beautiful illustrations.
 If you’re a traveler who wants to visit someplace different but needs ideas on which places would fit their desires, this guide will help you plan.

 Low/mid budget, travels outside the big cities, has a general idea of what they want to see.